How to prevent client theft

 We suggest including non-competitive clauses in both employment contracts and client agreements.

 The non-competitive clause

 Non-competitive clauses are commonly found in employment contracts.
 As stated by Lexology, "The most important port of call is the employment contract.
 If this does not contain any post-termination restrictive covenants, the employer’s protection is very limited".

 However, this clause is more effective as a preventative measure rather than a punitive one, as it could be expensive and time-consuming to enforce.
 Of course, hiring the right people in the first place and working to improve employee retention could also prevent the issue.

 An alternative way of protecting your client base from theft, is to include this clause in client agreements.
 "The client is not permitted to trade with past employees for a period of 24 months from termination of the employee's employment with the company."

 As this is a commercial clause between two companies, it is easier to legally enforce.
 While courts will typically favour the employee in employer-employee disputes, you're more likey to get a favourable outcome when going up against another business.

-Will the client object to this clause?
-I believe this to be unlikely, as in the 25+ years I have used it, I have not had a client complain.
+Will the client object to this clause being included?
+We believe it's unlikely.
 Do clients respect it?
 By and large yes, particularly when it is pointed out to them.

-As managers, we have a duty of care to look after the company and the remaining employees.
-It is our obligation to act on this matter and there is every intention to do so.
+As managers, we have a duty of care to look after the company and our remaining employees.
+Therefore, we are obligated to act on this matter and should state that we have every intention to do so.

-It is okay for staff to leave at some point (we don’t expect most of our employees to retire from the company) but if and when they leave, it should not be with the company’s clients in their back pocket!
+While it is okay for staff to leave at some point, it should not be with the company’s clients in their back pocket!